-Please report sick or dead wild birds to the local Regional Veterinary Office or contact the DAFM disease hotline on 01 607 2512 (during office hours) or 01 492 8026 (outside office hours, however not all birds will be collected for surveillance

-- DAFM implements avian influenza surveillance measures which take place right throughout the year in both wild birds and poultry and form part of our well-established Early Warning System for the detection of avian influenza.
+- Please report sick or dead wild birds to the local Regional Veterinary Office or contact the DAFM disease hotline on 01 607 2512 (during office hours) or 01 492 8026 (outside office hours, however not all birds will be collected for surveillance. - Whilst all wild birds may not be collected for sampling, it is important for surveillance and risk assessment purposes that deaths are reported to DAFM. - DAFM implements avian influenza surveillance measures which take place right throughout the year in both wild birds and poultry and form part of our well-established Early Warning System for the detection of avian influenza.
 The submission of dead wild birds which are on the target species list for avian influenza surveillance for testing, based on a risk assessment, at the Central Veterinary Research Laboratory forms part of this programme - Sick or dead wild birds can also be reported to DAFM using the Avian Check Wild Bird App https://aviancheck.apps.rhos.agriculture.gov.ie